teloxide/teloxide/MIGRATION_GUIDE.md

 In teloxide `v0.4` (core `v0.2`) some API methods had wrong return types.
 This made them practically unusable as they've always returned parsing error.
-On the offchance you were using the methods, you may need to adjust types in your code.
+On the off-chance you were using the methods, you may need to adjust types in your code.

 List of changed return types:
 - `get_chat_administrators`: `ChatMember` -> `Vec<ChatMember>`